Hitchin systems and their quantization: Moduli of G -bundles on smooth projective curves

 from the category of commutative $\mathbf k$-algebras to the category of sets.
 This is the kind of functor we consider in algebraic geometry when we define schemes --- Grothendieck's {\it functor of points}.
 However, our functor $\Bun_G(X)$ is not representable by a scheme; rather, it is only representable by a more complicated object called an {\it algebraic stack}.
 The reason is that bundles, unlike points of a scheme, can have nontrivial automorphisms.

 To keep this text short, we will not systematically discuss the notion of a stack, and will keep the exposition somewhat informal (a detailed discussion can be found, for example, in \cite{O}).
-As we've just mentioned, the main difference between schemes and stacks is that in schemes, points are just points, but in stacks, every point comes with a group of automorphisms.
+As we have just mentioned, the main difference between schemes and stacks is that in schemes, points carry no additional data, but in stacks, every point comes with a group of automorphisms.

 \begin{example} Let $G$ be a finite group and let $*$ denote a point.
 Then there is a stack $[*/G]$, also sometimes denoted $BG$, called the {\it classifying stack for $G$}.
 Its functor of points is given by